BAMresearch/ctsimu-artist-module/docs/drift.md

 * `constructor { native_unit }`

-    When a drift object is constructed, is must be assigned a valid `native_unit` to enable the JSON parser to convert the drift values from the JSON file, if necessary.
+    When a drift object is constructed, it must be assigned a valid `native_unit` to enable the JSON parser to convert the drift values from the JSON file, if necessary.
 See the documentation on [native units](native_units.md) for a complete list of valid strings.

 ### General

 * `reset` — Reset drift object to standard parameters.
 Clears the trajectory list as well.
 Used by the constructor as initialization function.
 * `get_value_for_frame { frame nFrames }` — Returns a drift value for the given `frame` number, assuming a total number of `nFrames`.
-If interpolation is activated, linear interpolation will take place between drift values, but also for frame numbers outside the expected range: `0 < frame` or `frame > nFrames`.
+If interpolation is activated, linear interpolation will take place between drift values, but also for frame numbers outside of the expected range: (`frame` < 0) and (`frame` >= `nFrames`).
 Note that the `frame` number starts at `0`.

 ### Getters